-City Slickers is honestly one of the greatest gifts of the early '90s.
-It's exactly what you'd envision if someone said "It's Billy Crystal meets the Wild West."
+City Slickers is easily one of the greatest gifts of the early '90s.
+It's exactly what you'd envision if someone said, "It's Billy Crystal meets the Wild West."
 While it wasn't the compilation we knew we needed at the time, Hollywood was one step ahead of us.
 The story of three men going through a midlife crisis is hilarious, but it also pulls at viewers' heartstrings as the men learn life lessons together and discover what's truly important in life.
 All set on a cattle drive through the modern West.

-The Ron Underwood directed film was written by Lowell Ganz and Babaloo Mandel.
-It follows Billy Crystal, Daniel Stern and Bruno Kirby as three best friends who decide to go on a cattle drive from New Mexico to Colorado together.
-They learn about life on the range as they spend time on a dude ranch and with the tutelage of trail boss Curly and end up finding themselves in the process.
+The Ron Underwood-directed film follows Billy Crystal, Daniel Stern and Bruno Kirby as three best friends who decide to go on a cattle drive from New Mexico to Colorado together.
+They learn about life on the range as they spend time on a dude ranch and, with the tutelage of trail boss Curly, end up finding themselves in the process.
 Noble Willingham co-stars as the cattle owner Clay Stone with additional city folk joining the drive -- brothers Barry (Josh Mostel) and Ira Shalowitz (David Paymer) and their cook, Cookie (Tracey Walter).

-Though from the outside it looks like a slapstick comedy led by one of the most popular comedians at the time, the film was full of heart and killed at the box office.
+Though from the outside, it looks like a slapstick comedy led by one of the most popular comedians at the time, the film was full of heart and killed at the box office.
 Its popularity even led to a sequel film a few years later, City Slickers II: The Legend of Curly's Gold, though like most films, you really can't beat the original.

-After nearly 30 years, here's what the cast members of City Slickers are up to today.
+After over 30 years, here's what the cast members of City Slickers are up to today.

-When we first meet Mitch Robbins, he is in Spain with his friends on another reckless trip trying to find himself.
-Through all of the dangers he faces on the trail, including saving a calf named Norman, Mitch returns back to his family a happy man.
+When we first meet Mitch Robbins in the film, he's in Spain with his friends on another reckless trip, trying to find himself.
+Through all of the dangers he faces on the trail, including saving a calf named Norman, Mitch returns back to his family as a happy man.

 The When Harry Met Sally star has continued appearing in numerous films over the years, including Analyze This, Monsters, Inc., and hosting the Academy Awards numerous times.
-Next up is a Disney plus show next year based on his popular Disney films, Monsters At Work.
+He recently appeared in a Disney plus series based on his popular Disney films, Monsters Inc.

-The following year, Stern reprised his role as the bandit Marv in Home Alone 2: Lost in New York and numerous TV shows, including Manhattan, Shrill and House of Lies.
-He's been married to wife Laure Mattos since 1980 and they have three children together, including California State Senator Henry Stern.
+The year after City Slickers, Stern reprised his role as the bandit Marv in Home Alone 2: Lost in New York and appeared in numerous TV shows, including Manhattan, Shrill and House of Lies.
+He's been married to his wife Laure Mattos since 1980, and they have three children together, including California State Senator Henry Stern.

 Ed Furillo technically has a lot of business success.
 But despite marrying a beautiful new wife (who's an underwear model), he just really isn't ready to fully settle down and have kids.
 Luckily, this adventure with his friends changes his perspective.

-Kirby was the only member of the trio who refused to sign on to the film's sequel and was replaced with Jon Lovitz.
+Kirby was the only member of the original trio who refused to sign on to the film's sequel and was replaced by Jon Lovitz.
 He continued acting, appearing in The Basketball Diaries, Spy Games, Stuart Little and Helter Skelter.
 He passed away in 2006 after a battle with leukemia.

 Bonnie Rayburn joins the cattle drive after going through a breakup and doesn't really know what to expect.
 She probably didn't realize all of the drama and dangers she would face on the trail.
 Luckily, her adventure ended with a new love interest (Phil).